 My final full day in Tokyo was reserved for the bohemian district of Shimokitazawa.
 Before heading there, I decided to see some traditional architecture at the Kyu Asakura house.
 This beautiful 1920s house was owned by a Minister and was one of the few to survive WW2 and the Great Kanto earthquake.
 It was empty when I was there and I had time to quietly sit and think of what life must have been like in the home.

 After visiting the house I decided to walk to Shimokitazawa, one of Tokyo’s bohemian districts.
 It was about an hour walk which I normally relish.
-However, it was easily the hottest day of my trip (31c) and I had new sandals on.
-My feet were ripped to shreds and I was a hot mess by the time I finally got there, but it was totally worth it.
+However, it was easily the hottest day of my trip (31c) and I had decided that was the day to try out some new sandals.
+My feet were ripped to shreds and I was a hot mess by the time I finally got there, but it was totally worth it!

 After that I was definitely ready to shop til I dropped.
 Shimokita had endless amazing vintage, antique and craft shops.
 The vintage was fairly expensive compared to what I’m used to, but that may because a lot of it looked like it was properly from the USA.
 I didn’t buy any clothes but enjoyed just trying a few pieces on and perusing the various shops.
 However, I did find a total bargain – a vintage Rolling Stones handbag for £5.